hawaii-desktop/hawaii-desktop.github.io/software/qtaccountsservice.md

 This project offers a library that allows Qt applications to use AccountsService with a Qt-style API from C++ and QML.

-Fork the code and send pull requests from [here](https://github.com/hawaii-desktop/qtaccountsservice).